genid/MalePedigreeToolbox/README.rst

 .. code-block::

-   $ mpt mut_diff -af allele_file.csv -df optional_distance_file.csv -fo full_output_file.csv -so summarized_output_file.csv -do meiotic_mutation_rates.csv
+   $ mpt mut_diff -af example_alleles.csv -df distances_output_folder/distances.csv -o output_folder

 This always results in at least 2 files.
 Firstly, a full output file containing the number of mutations that occured between all individuals of a pedigree for all markers for each allele.
 Secondly, a summary output file that takes the mutations for all markers together and shows the number of mutations between all individuals of a pedigree.
 If a distance file was specified then percentage of mutation is calculated for each number of meiosis present in the provided pedigrees.
+The -pf flag can be specified as well to generate a file that can be used to simulate data for creating machine learning models for the prediction of generational distance.

 Infering pedigree mutation events (ped_mut_graph)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^